-- (i) Government Obligations; - (ii) Obligations of any of the following federal agencies which obligations represent the full, faith and credit of the United States of America, including:
+- (i) Government Obligations;

+- (ii) Obligations of any of the following federal agencies which obligations represent the full faith and credit of the United States of America, including:

-Export Import Bank
+- Export-Import Bank

-Farm Credit System Financial Assistance Corporation
+- Farm Credit System Financial Assistance Corporation

-Farmers Home Administration
+- Farmers Home Administration

-General Services Administration
+- General Services Administration

-U.S. Maritime Administration
+- U.S. Maritime Administration

-Small Business Administration
+- Small Business Administration

-Government National Mortgage Association (GNMA)
+- Government National Mortgage Association (GNMA)

-U.S. Department of Housing & Urban Development (PHA's)
+- U.S. Department of Housing & Urban Development (PHA's)

-Federal Housing Administration;
+- Federal Housing Administration;

+(iii) Federal Agencies;

-- (iii) Senior debt obligations issued by Fannie Mae or the Federal Home Loan Mortgage Corporation or senior debt obligations of other government agencies; - (iv) U.S. dollar denominated deposit accounts, federal funds and banker's acceptances with domestic commercial banks (including the Trustee and its affiliates) which have a rating on their short term certificates of deposit on the date of purchase of no less than "A-1" by Fitch, or "A-1" or "A-1+" by S&P or "P-1" by Moody's and maturing no more than 360 days after the date of purchase (Ratings on holding companies are not considered as the rating of the bank); - (v) Commercial paper which is rated at the time of purchase no less than "A-1" by Fitch, or "A-1" or "A-1+" by S&P or "P-1" by Moody's and which matures not more than 180 days after the date of purchase; - (vi) Investments in a money market fund which at the time of purchase is rated "AAAm" or "AAAm G" or better by S&P, including those for which the Trustee or an affiliate performs services for a fee, whether as a custodian, transfer agent, investment advisor or otherwise; - (vii) Repurchase agreements of government securities having the meaning set out in the Government Securities Act of 1986 subject to the provisions of said Act and the Regulations issued thereunder.
-The government securities that are the subject of such repurchase agreements, unless registered or inscribed in the name of the Board, shall be purchased through banks or trust companies authorized to do business in the State of Illinois; - (viii) Pre-refunded Municipal Obligations; and - (ix) Any Forward Supply Contract;
+- (iv) U.S. dollar denominated certificates of deposit, deposit accounts, federal funds and banker's acceptances with domestic commercial banks insured by the Federal Deposit Insurance Corporation (including the Trustee and its affiliates) which have a rating on their short term certificates of deposit on the date of purchase of no less than "A-1" or "A-1+" by S&P and "P-1" by Moody's; - (v) Commercial paper which is rated at the time of purchase no less than "A-1" or "A-1+" or above by S&P and "P-1" by Moody's and which matures not more than 180 days after the date of purchase; - (vi) Obligations issued by any county, township, city, village, incorporated town, municipal corporation, or school district of the State or any other state and having a rating at the time of purchase within the four highest general classifications by a rating service of nationally recognized expertise in rating bonds of states and their political subdivisions; - (vii) Investments in a money market fund which at the time of purchase is rated "AAAm" or "AAAm-G" or better by any of the Rating Services, including those for which the Trustee or an affiliate performs services for a fee whether as a custodian, transfer agent, investment advisor or otherwise; - (viii) Repurchase agreements of government securities having the meaning set out in the Government Securities Act of 1986 subject to the provisions of said act and the Regulations issued thereunder.
+The government securities that are the subject of such repurchase agreements, unless registered or inscribed in the name of the Board, shall be purchased through banks or trust companies authorized to do business in the State of Illinois; - (ix) Pre-refunded Municipal Obligations; - (x) Any Forward Supply Contract; and - (xi) Any other investment securities authorized by law and the Investment Policy as permitted investments of Board funds.